-The selection scheme is diagrammed in Figure 1A.
-A synthetic DNA cassette containing 13 contiguous randomized positions (approximately 6.7 x 10 sequences) was directionally ligated into the middle exon of a three exon minigene derived from human β-globin.
-Ligation reactions were transfected directly into QT35 quail fibroblast cultures.
-In the absence of a splicing enhancer, the middle exon is predominantly skipped (51) due to its small size (34 nucleotides) and a non-canonical 5' splice site (14).
-To ensure that splicing enhancers would be detected, the minigene was designed such that the alternative exon is included at a low level in the absence of a splicing enhancer.
-We have shown previously that inclusion of this exon is induced by a purine-rich splicing enhancer (51).
-Following transfection, RNAs that contained the middle exon were selectively amplified by RT-PCR using oligonucleotides complementary to the junctions of exons 1 and 2 (oligo A, Figure 1A) and exons 2 and 3 (oligo B).
-To enrich for the strongest splicing enhancers, the selected pool of randomized cassettes was excised from the RT-PCR product and cycled though two additional rounds of ligation/transfection/amplification.
+The selection scheme is diagrammed in Fig. 1A.
+A synthetic DNA cassette containing 13 contiguous randomized positions (approximately $6.7 \times 10^7$ sequences) was directionally ligated into the middle exon of a three-exon minigene derived from human β-globin.
+Ligation reaction mixtures were transfected directly into QT35 quail fibroblast cultures.
+In the absence of a splicing enhancer, the middle exon is predominantly skipped (50) due to its small size (34 nucleotides) and a noncanonical 5' splice site (14).
+We have shown previously that inclusion of this exon is induced by a purine-rich splicing enhancer (50).
+Following transfection, RNAs that contained the middle exon were selectively amplified by RT-PCR with oligonucleotides complementary to the junctions of exons 1 and 2 (oligonucleotide A [Fig. 1A]) and exons 2 and 3 (oligonucleotide B).
+To enrich for the strongest splicing enhancers, the selected pool of randomized cassettes was excised from the RT-PCR product and cycled through two additional rounds of ligation, transfection, and amplification.